arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/10.ai-coding-agents/ai-coding-agents.md

 ```

 When you launch the agent from this local directory, it will automatically bridge the gap: drafting code safely on your computer and pushing it directly to the board.

+> **Tested versions:** The on-board workflow was verified on an Arduino UNO Q 4 GB running Debian GNU/Linux 13 (trixie), OpenCode 1.17.15, Claude Code 2.1.216, Codex CLI 0.144.6, and Arduino App CLI 0.11.1.
+Commands may differ in later versions.